SherAfsar/Data-Cleaning-in-MYSQL/README.md

 - Removing null and Blank values: First, I checked the industry column for all blanks and null values.
 Then, I replaced all blanks with null values.
 Next, I identified rows where the company and location columns had similar values but the industry was missing in one row and present in another.
 To fill the missing industry values with the existing ones, I first checked for these scenarios using a join.
 After confirming the scenarios, I used an update statement to fill in the missing industry values and verified the changes specifically for the company "Airbnb".
 This ensured that missing industry data was accurately filled based on existing values.

 - Dropping unnecessary columns: First, I deleted all rows where total_laid_off and percentage_laid_off were null.
 Then, I dropped the row_num column that was created earlier.
 This cleaned up the dataset by removing incomplete records and unnecessary columns.

+## Exploratory Data Analysis (EDA)
+Following questions have been answered in EDA:

+- Find the maximum total_laid_off and min of percentage_laid_off.

+- calculate sum of total_laid_off for each company where sum is not null ordered in ascending order.

+- Determine the funds raised by each company for each month

+- What is the average number of layoffs per year for each company, and how does it vary by year, ordered alphabetically by company name?

+- How can we find the total number of layoffs for each company by month, considering only records where the month is not null?

+- Besides the questions mentioned here, the cleaned data was thoroughly investigated to identify various aspects.
+However, those details were not included as they were trivial and held no significance.

 ## Learning from this Project